microbiome/OMA/20_beta_diversity.md

 This method is implemented in the `vegan` package in the function [`adonis2`](https://www.rdocumentation.org/packages/vegan/versions/2.4-2/topics/adonis).

+**Note:**

+It is recommended to `by = "margin"`.
+It specifies that each variable's marginal effect is analyzed individually.

+When `by = "terms"` (the default)  the order of variables matters;
+each variable is analyzed sequentially, and the result is different when more than 1 variable is introduced and their order is differs.
+(Check [comparison](https://microbiome.github.io/OMA/extras.html#permanova-comparison))

-We can get equal result by first performing distance-based redundancy analysis (dbRDA), and then applying permutational test for result of redundancy analysis.
-Advantage is that by doing so we can get coefficients: how much each taxa affect to the result.
+We can perform PERMANOVA with `adonis2` function or by first performing distance-based redundancy analysis (dbRDA), and then applying permutational test for result of redundancy analysis.
+Advantage of the latter approach is that by doing so we can get
+coefficients: how much each taxa affect to the result.

 ```r